Career Timeline of Pat Tillman: Major Achievements and Milestones

 1998: Drafted by Arizona Cardinals

-In the 1998 NFL draft, Pat Tillman was selected as the 226th pick by the Arizona Cardinals and received a $21,000 signing bonus.
+In 1998, Pat Tillman was selected as the 226th pick in the NFL draft by the Arizona Cardinals.

 2000: Named to NFL All-Pro Team

-In 2000, Sports Illustrated football writer Paul Zimmerman named Pat Tillman to his NFL All-Pro team after Tillman recorded 155 tackles, 1.5 sacks, and 1 interception.
+In 2000, Sports Illustrated writer Paul Zimmerman named Pat Tillman to his NFL All-Pro team after Tillman's performance with 155 tackles.

-After completing the 15 remaining games of the 2001 NFL season which followed the September 11 attacks, Tillman turned down a contract offer of $3.6 million ($6 million in 2024) over three years from the Cardinals to enlist in the U.S. Army in May 2002.
+In 2001, Pat Tillman completed the 15 remaining games of the season with the Arizona Cardinals, after which he turned down a contract to enlist in the army in May 2002.

 On May 31, 2002, Pat Tillman and his brother Kevin enlisted in the U.S. Army.